Age

 Potential

 If your child has expressed an interest in the game, research some golf clinics.
-Most golf courses offer junior clinics, and this is an excellent way for your child to learn the game.
+Most golf courses offer junior clinics, and this is an excellent way for your child to learn the game and play with other children their own age.

 Progression